InfoBridge: Mutual Information estimation via Bridge Matching: Additional discussion on method

 One can notice that $\epsilon=1$ works relatively well on both of the setups.
 Furthermore, $\epsilon=1$ performs well on all the experiments we have done, we use it for the three out of four experiments in the main part of the paper and show its competitiveness on the high MI experiment in Appendix~\ref{appendix:high_mi_exp}.
 In that light we call $\epsilon=1$ a \textbf{robust choice} suitable for all the data.

+We consider $\epsilon$ hyperparameter as a tool for \textbf{bias/variance trade-off}.
+The bigger $\epsilon$ hyperparameter corresponds to the reduction of variance and growth of bias, i.e., the learning procedure is very stable but slow, MI is mostly underestimated, and the method is stable w.r.t. other hyperparameters.
+While a smaller $\epsilon$ hyperparameter corresponds to the growth of variance and reduction in bias, i.e., the learning procedure has more variance but converges faster, and the model is less stable w.r.t. other hyperparameters.
+The general advice is to take $\epsilon$ as low as possible to keep the learning procedure stable.
+In most cases, $\epsilon=1$ is enough to get decent results and keep the model stable.

-\textbf{Number of parameters in a neural network.} The width of the Unet \cite{ronneberger2015u} neural network architecture used in \ourestname{} on Image benchmark experiments is varied to yield different number of parameters of a neural network.
+\textbf{Number of parameters in a neural network.} The width of the Unet \citep{ronneberger2015u} neural network architecture used in \ourestname{} on Image benchmark experiments is varied to yield different number of parameters of a neural network.
 Numbers of base filters, $256, 64, 32, 16, 8$, yield number of parameters, $27M, 1.7M, 428K, 108k, 28k$.
-Similar to the ablation study on $\epsilon$ each configuration, except for $256$ number of filters and $27M$ parameters is run once, and the final five mutual information (MI) measurements during training are averaged to obtain the reported results.
+Each configuration, except for $256$ number of filters and $27M$ parameters is run once, and the final five mutual information (MI) measurements during training are averaged to obtain the reported results.
 Outcomes are presented in \cref{tab:n_params}.
 As one can see our \ourestname{} is robust w.r.t. neural network architecture.

+\paragraph{Training dynamics.} Here we show the training dynamics of our \ourestname{} on the High MI experiment within the Smoothed Uniform distributions setup from Section~\ref{sec:high_mi_exp}.
+Originally we train our model for 200 epochs and the Table shows the MI estimation on the different stages of training: $10, 20, 30, 60, 120, 200$ epochs.
+The results are presented in Table~\ref{tab:training_iters_epochs}.
+One can see that our method is \textbf{robust} w.r.t. number of training iterations or number of training epochs used.